 Whenever shareholders are required or permitted to take any action at a meeting, a written or printed notice of the meeting stating the place, date and time of the meeting, and the general nature of the business to be considered, shall be sent by facsimile, personal delivery, by registered mail, by electronic-mail or other electronic means, or at the option of our Company, by publication in a newspaper of general circulation, provided that unless expressly required by law, no publication of any notice of a meeting of stockholders shall be required.
 The Revised Corporation Code provides that written notice of the regular meetings of stockholders shall be sent to all stockholders of record at least twenty-one (21) days prior to the meeting.
-Shareholders and any action taken at such meeting pursuant to such waiver shall be valid and binding.
+Shareholders entitled to vote may, by written consent, waive notice of the time, place and purpose of any meeting of shareholders and any action taken at such meeting pursuant to such waiver shall be valid and binding.